 - In re G.D.L., 223 A.3d 100 (D.C.
 2020).

 Abe graduated cum laude from the University of Michigan Law School, where he participated in Michigan’s Child Advocacy Law Clinic, representing children and parents in abuse and neglect proceedings.
 While in law school, Abe placed first in the 88th Annual Henry M. Campbell Moot Court Competition, prevailing in the final round before a panel of federal judges.
 Abe also received Michigan Law’s Rockwell T. Gust Advocacy Award, presented for demonstrated potential as an outstanding trial lawyer.

-Abe lives in College Park, Maryland with his wife and daughter.
+Abe lives in College Park, Maryland with his wife and children.